Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 We have also seen a case (1180 observation 18) in which a bright star happened to fall on the NIRCam field during the preceding MIRI observation, even though NIRCam was not being used in parallel.
 NIRCam is typically left open to the sky when not used.
 One can see the imprint of the whole MIRI dither pattern, as well as the trail when the telescope slewed away from the field.

 Of course, these regions do also incur persistence from brighter sources in our own observations.
 For instance, in 1181 observation 2, there is a bright star in the bad portion of A3 that creates a recurrent glow in all 6 dither locations.
+And 1286 observation 8 contains the persistent glow of a bright star in observation 6.

 Mitigating these persistent signals is particularly vexing when one is using a small-angle dither, as a pixel may never find a blank-sky location away from a larger galaxy.
-We are therefore increasing our sub-pixel dither selection in the remainder of our observations.
+We therefore increased our sub-pixel dither selection in the later portion of our observations.
 However, this is not always possible when observing jointly with NIRSpec.
 We caution that we have not yet considered the effect of persistence on our photometry, but in the worst regions of these chips, we believe this should be studied.
 By construction, the dither pattern is repeated between filters, so the persistence from the first filter will affect the next.

 Like many NIRCam observations, we occasionally have noticeable illumination of the SW detector through an off-axis stray-light path, producing the so-called ``wisps''.
 These affect F200W and F150W most strongly.
 While these signals are known to modulate in amplitude due to the brightness of stars in the source region on the sky, we have found that the exact morphology of the pattern also varies within our program.
 We are still analyzing this, but hope that a low-dimensional set of templates will suffice to remove them.